oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/project-settings.md

 - [Target Kubernetes Cluster Architecture](#choosing-the-target-kubernetes-cluster-architecture)
 - [Container Image Registry Credentials](#container-image-registry-credentials)

 When running the WKT UI application on Windows or Linux, the application inherits its environment from the user.
 For example, adding a directory to the PATH used by the application is just a matter of changing your PATH environment variable and restarting the application.
 On macOS, things are a bit more complicated.

+#### macOS Path and Environment Variables

 When running the application on macOS, the application inherits the environment of a daemon process called `launchd` instead of your environment.
 By default, the `launchd` environment contains only a few core directories on the `PATH` (that is, `/usr/bin`, `/bin`, `/usr/sbin`, and `/sbin`).
 This will, for example, cause `kubectl` invocations requiring access to one of the cloud providers' command-line tooling to fail if the tool is not found in one of those locations.
 While it is possible for an administrative user to change the environment that `launchd` uses to address this issue, the